box-ml/iris-classification-logistic-regression/README.md

 The combination of the model's Unique Identifier, the Client Id and the Client Secret provide enough security to keep the use of your models safe of intruders.

-You will have to share the model's Unique Identifier among your users but as a safe practice, create a different Client Id and Client Secret for eachone.
+You will have to share the model's Unique Identifier among your users but as a good practice, create a different Client Id and Client Secret for each one.